 - Size Information: Our bow stand is about 7 inches long and the maximum width is about 4 inches.
 It can withstand force and is durable to keep the bow in condition.

-- Application: This portable compound bow stand has adjustable jaws, which is very convenient to use for archers and hunters who are looking for reliable stability.
+- Usage: This portable compound bow rest is adjustable and very convenient for archers and hunters who are looking for reliable stability.

 The Ultimate Buying Guide for Your Bowhunting Stabilizer